David Payne is

 Boxing: Frank Maloney’s cold-shower for Belshaw’s prospects

-Every press release I’ve read about big Scott Belshaw has been doused heavily in salt.
+Every press release I’ve read about big Scott Belshaw has been heavily doused in salt.
 Frank Maloney is a wise old hand at generating attention for his fighters and he’s used every reference possible to project Belshaw as a raw puncher with a big future.
 Last week Belshaw was calling out Audley Harrison, who for all his vulnerability and idiosyncrasies, would walk through Belshaw in less than a minute.
-Yes, that Audley.
-Read the rest of this entry »

 Dunne’s promoter lashes out at Maloney